Collier's: Cartoonists

 The magazine's roster of top cartoonists included Charles Addams, Carl Anderson, Stan and Jan Berenstain, Sam Berman, Sam Cobean, Jack Cole, A. B. Frost, Ralph Fuller, Dave Gerard, Vernon Grant, Jay Irving, Crockett Johnson, E. W. Kemble, Hank Ketcham, George Lichty, David Low, Bill Mauldin, Virgil Partch, Mischa Richter, William Steig, Charles Henry "Bill" Sykes, Richard Taylor, Gluyas Williams, Gahan Wilson and Rowland B. Wilson.
 Irving's association with Collier's began in 1932, and his "Collier's Cops" became a mainstay of the magazine during his 13-year association with it.

-Kate Osann'sTizzy cartoons first appeared in Collier's.
+Kate Osann's Tizzy cartoons first appeared in Collier's.
 The redheaded Tizzy was a teenage American girl who wore horn-rimmed glasses with triangular lenses.
 Tizzy was syndicated by NEA after Collier's folded.
 The cartoons were in color in Collier's but black-and-white in syndication and paperback reprints.

 After World War II, Harry Devlin became the top editorial cartoonist at Collier's, one of the few publications then displaying editorial cartoons in full color.
 During the 1940s, Gurney Williams was the cartoon editor for Collier's, American Magazine and Woman's Home Companion, paying $40 to $150 for each cartoon.
 From a staggering stack of some 2000 submissions each week, Williams made a weekly selection of 30 to 50 cartoons, lamenting:

 The other day I found myself staring at the millionth cartoon submitted to me since I became humor editor here.
 I wish it could have been fresh and original.
 Instead, it showed several ostriches with their heads buried in the sand.
 Two others stood nearby.
 Said one to the other: "Where is everybody?"

 Joseph Barbera, before he found fame in animation, had several cartoons published in Collier's in the late 1920s and early 1930s.